vito/lattice-concourse/README.md

 Both the ATC and the workers can be scaled up and down. though it doesn't really make sense to have any more than you have cells.

-Also keep in mind that the workers have no memory/disk limits, and may tend to monopolize their host cell.

 ## caveats

 * Concourse's build scheduling across workers is nowhere near as sophisticated